masci/dev/site/content/writing/the-coding-interview-in-2025.md

 ### Step 2: get to a working solution

 Any good coding assistant should be able to provide a working solution very quickly.
-What you're looking for here is how the candidate interacts with the tools.
-The problem is simple enough that some candidates may opt to code it manually, which is a perfectly good sign.
-If they do, you can shift the AI-coding evaluation to later steps.
+What you're looking for here is how the candidate interacts with the AI tools.
+The problem is simple enough that some candidates may opt to code it manually, which is perfectly fine and a good sign of a strong performer.
+If they do, you can shift the AI-coding evaluation later, during one of the subsequent steps.

-Chances are that the keywords "balanced parentheses" will skew both the human and the coding agent towards a stack-based
+In this case, chances are that the keywords "balanced parentheses" will skew both the human and the coding agent towards a stack-based solution:
-solution:

 ```python
 def is_balanced(word: str) -> bool: